 After lunch, we continue toward Inti Punku, the legendary Sun Gate.
 This is the moment many travelers dream about.
 After days of hiking through Salkantay, remote valleys, and ancient Inca paths, you finally see Machu Picchu from above for the first time.

-From the Sun Gate, we continue down toward the upper part of Machu Picchu.
+From the Sun Gate, we continue down toward the upper area of Machu Picchu.
 Here, you will enjoy some of the most beautiful panoramic views of the citadel, with time for classic photos in the late-afternoon light.
 When weather and official entry times allow, this part of the day can feel especially magical as the light softens over the mountains.

 After enjoying your first visit to Machu Picchu, we take the bus down to Aguas Calientes.
 In the evening, you will enjoy a celebration dinner and spend the night in a comfortable 3-star hotel, ready to return to Machu Picchu early the next morning.